bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Simple_Menu_Options_API.md

     - String, text to display on the menu widget label.
   * $category
     - Optional string, category name under which this option will be placed, along with any others of the same category.
+    - If not given, or given as "General" will be set to General.
   * $mouseover
     - String, text to display on menu widget mouseover.
   * $type